cjkepinsky/cypress-framework/README.md

 })
 ```

-## Scrolling issues
+### Scrolling issues

-after clicking on `Create Contact` link the form is scrolled down and the scroll behavior becomes locked in this
+after clicking on `Create Contact` link (and others) the form is scrolled down and the scroll behavior becomes locked in this
-position.
+position while the teast is running.

-## Selecting from top submenu
+### Selecting from top submenu

 Selecting options by hovering on top menu and then clicking submenu option doesn't always work as expected.
 More time
 for investigation is needed.

-## Tests flakiness
+### Tests flakiness

 Tests will randomly fail due to the above issues.

 # Further Improvements

-## Handling uncaught exceptions
+### Handling uncaught exceptions

 ask Developers to resolve exceptions appearing in the console, then remove
 `Cypress.on('uncaught:exception', () => false)` from `support/e2e.ts`.